KyraZzz/Web-Crawler-Basic/README.md

 broken_url = set()
 ```

-Set up three sets to store urls in different status, we use set because we do not want to visit the same url twice:
+Set up three sets to store urls in different statuses, we use set because we do not want to visit the same url twice:
 * `vis_url`: the visited url set, once we have visited 100 urls, we will halt the program.
-* `child_url`: a temperary set stores the children of a particular url
+* `child_url`: a temporary set stores the children of a particular url
-* `broken_url`: the url which are broken and have been catched by the `request.exceptions` module.
+* `broken_url`: the url which is broken and has been caught by the `request.exceptions` module.

 ``` python
 # Start BFS the queue